Thraxerrrr/ShipsOfTheExiled/README.md

 ![alt](docs/images/sote_steer_3.jpg)

+To move the boat, use the same keys that you use for character movement (i.e. WASD).
+Using the Autorun button will also work on boats, causing them to accelerate forward automatically.

+The info panel will display some useful stats about your heading and velocity, and also notify you if any obstacles are preventing you from steering the boat forwards or backwards.

 ## Ship Types

 ### Rowboats

-Rowboats are the smallest type of vessel available in SotE.
-They are also the easiest and cheapest to build.
+Rowboats are the smallest type of vessel available in SotE, and they are also the easiest and cheapest to construct.
+They are handy for rowing down rivers and streams, and can carry some cargo and perhaps a passenger or two.

 #### Simple Rowboat